 Phytochemicals, or phytonutrients, are “secondary metabolites” produced by plants as part of their elaborate defense mechanism.
 These compounds are central to a plant’s immune system, helping to protect it from a range of insect and microbial predators, as well as from ionizing radiation, toxins, and other stressors like drought.
 The harsher the environment, the more phytochemicals the plants naturally produce.

 Because we’ve co-evolved eating plants, we’ve developed receptors for their phytonutrients which have positive influences on our own metabolism.
 When we consume colorful pigmented plant foods, we’re effectively borrowing the plants’ immune systems to regulate our own physiology.
 Plants that produce compounds beneficial to us humans gain a reproductive advantage in that we tend to propagate them widely.

-So far, more than 25,000 phytochemicals have been discovered in plants.
+So far, we humans have discovered more than 25,000 phytochemicals.
 The Rockefeller Foundation has taken on the gargantuan task of categorizing them as part of its Periodic Table of Food Initiative (PTFI).

 The phytonutrients in HTB buckwheat are considered “cytokine modulators” that regulate gene expression and cytokine secretion.

 Phytonutrients interact with our genes to influence phenotypic expression, reduce inflammation, improve mitochondrial function, support detoxification, balance hormones and more.
 A few common examples include Epigallocatechin gallate (EGCG) in green tea, glucosinolates in broccoli, and curcumin in turmeric.